 On Earth, seasons are intimately related to the life cycle.
 They are much more than timepieces.
 Seasons tell a story about life.
 There are all sorts of stories that revolve around the seasons, but ts there a key story, if so, what is it?

 The Explanation will get more and more interesting as we go deeper and deeper into life related subjects.
 Sign up to receive notifications of new posts and not miss out.
 I’m interested in your comments below.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, About seasons: it’s a gorgeous September day in Paris
+Please use the Social Network links just below to share this information from The Explanation, About seasons: it’s a gorgeous September day in Paris